Skip to content

 Spiders and harvestmen

-Over 450 spider and harvestmen species have been recorded in the county.
+Over 450 species of spiders and harvestmen have been recorded in Devon.

 As well as being an important food source for other wildlife, spiders and harvestmen feed on other invertebrates, helping to control pest species.